External Beam Radiation Therapy for Mesothelioma

-External beam radiation therapy aims a beam of high-energy radiation at the site of cancer on a patient’s body.
-It is one of several types of treatment doctors may use for patients with mesothelioma, and it is often used before or after chemotherapy or surgery.[1]
+External beam radiation therapy is a non-invasive treatment that benefits many patients with mesothelioma.
+It is often used before or after chemotherapy or surgery.[1]
 Radiation therapy may cause side effects, but decades of research have made it safer.[2]

 What Is External Beam Radiation Therapy?